nathanl/persistentPanel/README.markdown

  - Easy to use with defaults - just $('#somediv').persistentPanel();
  - You can pass in custom animations, cookie names, etc.

+## Warning

+Despite wanting to use [semantic versioning](http://www.semver.org), I jumped the gun on going to 1.0, which should mean "ready for the public to use and will have no backwards-incompatible changes in the API until version 2.0."
+I thought I was at this point, but I continue to find things I want to tweak in the API.
+Since I don't want to move rapidly through 2.0, 3.0, etc, I'm just warning you here that **this will be unstable until 2.0**.

+At that point, I plan to begin using semantic versioning properly, with patch, minor and major version changes following the numeric scheme linked above.

+My apologies for any confusion.

 ## Usage Examples

 (See examples/index.html)

 ## Options

 <table>
   <thead>